Low-Scaling Many-Body Green's Function Calculations for Molecular Systems via Interacting-Bath Dynamical Embedding Theory: Introduction

 Recently, we developed a new Green's function embedding approach, interacting-bath dynamical embedding theory (ibDET)\cite{liInteractingBathDynamicalEmbedding2024}, to simulate spectral properties of solid-state materials.
 In ibDET, the impurity problem is constructed in a local orbital basis, then the embedding space is expanded by selecting bath orbitals that entangle most strongly with impurity orbitals from the environment.
 Compared to traditional Green's function embedding approaches (e.g., DMFT and SEET) that construct non-interacting bath orbitals through the hybridization function\cite{sunQuantumEmbeddingTheories2016,martinInteractingElectrons2016}, the interacting bath orbitals in ibDET capture two-particle interactions in a systematically improvable manner, which avoids uncontrolled errors associated with small impurity subspace and empirical truncations.
+This is achieved by gradually expanding the embedding space with cluster-specific natural orbitals whose occupancies exceed a tunable, predefined threshold, thereby allowing the embedding space to capture long-range interactions.
 With the interacting bath orbitals, the full Hamiltonian can be directly projected to the embedding space.
 Because the bath orbitals properly describe both short-range and long-range interactions, ibDET successfully captures local and nonlocal electron correlations on the equal footing.
 As shown in our previous work, ibDET provides good agreement of photoemission spectra compared with experiments for a range of moderately correlated insulators, semiconductors, and metals\cite{liInteractingBathDynamicalEmbedding2024}.
 In this work, we develop an extension of ibDET for molecular systems, where the goal is to accelerate $GW$ and CC Green's function calculations.
 We demonstrate the method's good balance between efficiency and accuracy for selected molecular and nanomaterial systems.
 We show that the full-space results can usually be obtained with less than 300 embedding orbitals, corresponding to a small fraction of total orbital space.
 For both $GW$ and EOM-CCSD, the errors of calculating IPs and EAs are around $0.1$ eV or smaller compared to full-space results.